benthuffine/brazier/docs/mvp_demo_checklist.md

 - Starter boundaries are explicitly visible in the UI, not just implied.
 - Premium gates are present in profile, discovery, and saved-pathway flows.
+- The app now has a dedicated `Upgrade` screen instead of stopping at gate copy.
 - The app already demonstrates what becomes more useful after upgrade, even before billing is wired in.

 ## Admin Experience